fabulousdj/seeworld/README.md

-# seeWorld
+# SeeWorld
-The Ohio State University CSE 5914 Capstone Project
+CSE 5914 Capstone Project at The Ohio State University